-With the implementation of the USMCA just around the corner, it is more important than ever to make sure you and your supply chain are ready for the upcoming changes.
+Now that the implementation of the USMCA has arrived, it is more important than ever to make sure you and your supply chain are ready for the changes.
 These modifications will include: New Customs regulations being issued prior to implementation (under 19 CFR 182); a new Special Program Indicator of “S” on your 7501; updates to general note 11 of the Harmonized Tariff Schedule of the United States (HTSUS); and more.

 Prior to the publication of the final implementation instructions, CBP expected the trade community to read and review the language within the official agreement in order determine if your importations will qualify as an originating good under the USMCA.
 Here are links to the original documents should you wish to review them:

 - Updated Interim Implementation Instructions (published June 30, 2020)

 - Uniform Regulations for the USMCA’s Rules of Origin (Chapter 4) and Origin Procedures (Chapter 5) (published June 3, 2020)

 CBP has launched an internal USMCA Coordination Center; this entity was created to ensure, organize, and guide the implementation of the USMCA for CBP and the trade community.
 As part of its preparation efforts, CBP has created a USMCA informational webpage on its site, where it will post relevant compliance guidance, announcements, points of contact, and/or FAQs.
 The International Trade Administration (ITA) has also created a webpage containing resources related to the USMCA, which is accessible to the public.

 What Should You Expect to Change When USMCA Becomes Effective?